I’ve made many healthy brownies and chocolate cakes or fudges in the past months, but so far this chocolate sweet potato cake has to be my favorite.

 The Hazelnuts: You can skip them but if you don't skip this step the frosting will be much tastier.
 I recommend to buy the raw hazelnuts and roast them yourself, it takes 10-15 mins at 350F.
 The brown skins will come off after roasting.
 Grind the roasted hazelnuts in a food processor.

 The mashed sweet potato.
-I cut mine in small cubes and steamed, it's ready in 10 minutes.
+I cut mine into small cubes and steamed, it's ready in 10 minutes.
 You can also bake if you prefer.
 Cook, mash and leave aside.

 Add all the dry ingredients to the baking powder bowl.
 Mix and leave aside.